-When you agree to live in University accommodation you will be directed to read the Residence Conditions which may be found at: www.bangor.ac.uk/accommodation/essentials2021
+When you agree to live in University accommodation you will be directed to read the Residence Conditions which may be found at:

+www.bangor.ac.uk/accommodation/essentials-21-22

 The Residence Agreement and the Residence Conditions are very important and legally binding.
-A brief summary of them appears to the right but you should have read them in detail before accepting the Residence Agreement.
+A brief summary of them appears on page 7 but you should have read them in detail before accepting the Residence Agreement.